pgrzego/pgrzeg.github.io/_posts/2016-07-04-What-happens-when-you-dont-follow-SOLID-principles.md

 ### Retrieve data to fill into the template

 The next step is to retrieve a list of users who are eligible to receive a mailing together with all the variables that will be set in the template.
 In my implementation all the info needed to get that list was kept in the local database.
 So getting this was as simple as running a dedicated query.
-And at this point already we can see that this implementation has he same problem as the one in a previous step - it is dependant on the provider yet it doesn't have an adapter.
+And at this point already we can see that this implementation has the same problem as the one in a previous step - it is dependent on the provider yet it doesn't have an adapter.

 In order to keep the SQL queries outside of the main mailing class, I have created a different one to store them.
 The link between a template and its corresponding query is kept in the array described above (with `'query' => MailingQueries::SAMPLE_QUERY`).
 Getting the query is illustrated as actions **5** and **6** of the UML file.
 The query needs to return values with keys that correspond to template's variables.
 So when a template is like this: